Psychological Diagnostic Testing

 Increasing Use of Psychological Tests for Non-Medical Purposes

 9 in 10 business firms use or plan on using psychological diagnostic tests while hiring employees.
-In the early 90s, about 20 million people in the U.S. took tests each year.2
+In the early 90s, about 20 million people in the U.S. took these tests each year.2

-What are the Uses of Psychological Diagnostic Testing?
+What Are the Uses of Psychological Diagnostic Testing?

 Who Provides Referrals for Psychological Diagnostic Testing?